-- (5) If multiple battery stewardship organizations are implementing plans approved by the commissioner, the battery stewardship organizations shall coordinate in carrying out their education and outreach responsibilities under this section and shall include in their annual reports to the commissioner a summary of their coordinated education and outreach efforts. - (6) During the first year of a battery stewardship program's implementation and every five years thereafter, each battery stewardship organization shall carry out a survey of public awareness regarding the requirements of the battery stewardship program established under this section.
-Each battery stewardship organization shall share the results of such public awareness surveys with the commissioner. - (i) (1) Not later than June 1, 2029, and each June first thereafter, each battery stewardship organization shall submit an annual report to the commissioner covering the preceding calendar year of the battery stewardship program.
-Such report shall include: - (A) A copy of the most recent audit report prepared pursuant to this subparagraph.
-Five years after the implementation of the program, or upon the request of the Commissioner of Energy and Environmental Protection, but not more frequently than once every five years, the stewardship organization shall cause a full performance audit of the program to be conducted by an independent third party auditor approved by the commissioner.
-The commissioner shall provide notice to the battery stewardship organization not less than one hundred eighty days prior to any such request.
-The battery stewardship organization shall submit such full performance audit to the commissioner not later than one hundred eighty days after such audit request by the commissioner.
-Additionally, the commissioner may request a targeted and limited performance audit of the program.
-The commissioner shall provide notice to the battery stewardship organization not less than fourteen days prior to any such request for a targeted and limited performance audit.
-The battery stewardship organization shall submit such targeted or limited audit to the commissioner not later than sixty days after such audit request by the commissioner.
-Any such audit conducted pursuant to this subparagraph shall review the accuracy of the battery stewardship organization's data concerning the program and provide any other information requested by the commissioner, provided such audit shall not require the disclosure of any proprietary information or trade or business secret.
-Any audit conducted pursuant to this subparagraph shall be paid for by the battery stewardship organization.
-The battery stewardship organization shall maintain all records relating to the program for a period of not less than three years;
+513 (5) If multiple battery stewardship organizations are implementing sHB5019 / File No. 139 17

+514 plans approved by the commissioner, the battery stewardship 515 organizations shall coordinate in carrying out their education and 516 outreach responsibilities under this section and shall include in their 517 annual reports to the commissioner a summary of their coordinated 518 education and outreach efforts.

+(6) During the first year of a battery stewardship program's implementation and every five years thereafter, each battery stewardship organization shall carry out a survey of public awareness regarding the requirements of the battery stewardship program established under this section.
+Each battery stewardship organization shall share the results of such public awareness surveys with the commissioner.

+(i) (1) Not later than June 1, 2029, and each June first thereafter, each battery stewardship organization shall submit an annual report to the commissioner covering the preceding calendar year of the battery stewardship program.
+Such report shall include:

+(A) An independent financial audit of the battery stewardship program implemented by the battery stewardship organization, including a breakdown of the program's expenses, such as collection costs, recycling costs, education costs and overhead;

-- (B) A summary financial statement that documents the financing of the battery stewardship organization's program and an analysis of program costs and expenditures, including an analysis of the program's expenses, such as collection costs, transportation costs, recycling costs, education costs and administrative overhead costs.
-Each summary financial statement shall be sufficiently detailed to provide transparency as to whether funds collected from producers as a result of their activities in the state are spent on program implementation in the state.
-Each battery stewardship organization that implements similar battery stewardship programs in multiple states may submit a financial statement including all covered states, provided the statement breaks out financial information pertinent to this state; - (C) The weight, by chemistry, of covered batteries collected under the battery stewardship program; - 573 (D) The weight of materials recycled from covered batteries collected 574 under the program, in total, and by method of battery recycling;
+534 (B) A summary financial statement that documents the financing of 535 the battery stewardship organization's program and an analysis of 536 program costs and expenditures, including an analysis of the program's 537 expenses, such as collection costs, transportation costs, recycling costs, 538 education costs and administrative overhead costs.
+Each summary 539 financial statement shall be sufficiently detailed to provide transparency 540 as to whether funds collected from producers as a result of their 541 activities in the state are spent on program implementation in the state.
+542 Each battery stewardship organization that implements similar battery 543 stewardship programs in multiple states may submit a financial 544 statement including all covered states, provided the statement breaks 545 out financial information pertinent to this state;

+sHB5019 File No. 139)

+5 (C) The weight, by chemistry, of covered batteries collected under the battery stewardship program;)

+battery stewardship program,

+548 (D) The weight of materials recycled from covered batteries collected549 under the program, in total, and by method of battery recycling;

-(E) A calculation of the recycling efficiency rates;
+550 (E) A calculation of the recycling efficiency rates;